 Is Nacpan beach worth visiting?

-If you have enough time in El Nido, Palawan and you want to enrich your vacation in the Philippines not only with boat tours – you should definitely go to Nacpan beach!
+If you have enough time in El Nido, Palawan and you want to enrich your vacation in the Philippines not only with island hopping tours – you should definitely go to Nacpan beach!

-It’s up to you to decide whether to go to Nacpan beach from El Nido on a tricycle or to rent a motorbike and go by yourself.
-The trip will be rich in impressions in any case.
+It’s up to you to decide whether to go to Nacpan beach on a tricycle or to rent a motorbike and go on your own.
+The trip will be rich in emotions in any case.
 On the way to Nacpan beach you can also stop at Nagkalit-kalit Waterfalls.

-Island Hopping tours from El Nido, Philippines: description, prices + reviews
+Island Hopping tours from El Nido, Philippines: prices and reviews

-One of the main things that attract travelers to El Nido, Philippines are boat tours to small islands, with the opportunity to visit the surroundings of the island of Palawan and enjoy the best beaches of El Nido with breathtaking nature.
-Island hopping tours are at the TOP of the things to do in El Nido, Philippines and the most popular activities.
+One of the main things that attract travelers to El Nido, Philippines are island hopping tours with the opportunity to visit the surroundings of Palawan island and enjoy the best beaches of El Nido with breathtaking nature.
+Island hopping tours are at the TOP of the things to do in El Nido, Philippines and the most popular activities in the region.

 Jacques Cousteau called Palawan the most beautiful place he had ever explored.
-The rainbow of colours of fish and coral is extraordinary, more so when viewed through a mask while floating among the giant jackfish, luminous angelfish, feisty clownfish and the much bigger manta rays and whale sharks.
+He admired the fascinating rainbow of fish and coral colors there when viewed through a mask while floating among the giant jackfish, luminous angelfish, feisty clownfish and the much bigger manta rays and whale sharks.

 Jacques Cousteau (Jacques-Yves Cousteau)

-French naval officer, explorer, conservationist, filmmaker, innovator, scientist, photographer, author and researcher who studied the sea and all forms of life in water.
-He co-developed the Aqua-lung, pioneered marine conservation and was a member of the Académie française – Wikipedia
+French naval officer, oceanographer, explorer, conservationist, filmmaker, innovator, scientist, photographer, and author who researched the sea and all forms of marine life. – Wikipedia

-⛵ A variety of island hopping tours – is a common feature of El Nido on the island of Palawan and Coron Town on the island of Busuanga.
+⛵ A variety of island hopping tours – is a common feature of El Nido, Palawan island and Coron Town, Busuanga Island.
 If you go to Coron or El Nido you should definitely try this activity.
-The nature in El Nido and Coron regions is alike.
+The nature in El Nido and Coron regions is fascinating!

-Therefore, when choosing an island hopping tour in El Nido, Palawan we wanted to visit the places different from those we already saw during our boat tours from the island of Busuanga.
+When choosing an island hopping tour in El Nido, Palawan we wanted to visit the places that differ from those we already saw during our island hopping tours from Busuanga Island.

 We rented an individual boat on Busuanga.
-In El Nido we decided to join the group boat tour to see how the group tours in the Philippines are held and to have our own opinion of this kind of leisure.
+In El Nido, we decided to join a group island hopping tour to see how the group tours in the Philippines are held and to have our own opinion of this kind of leisure.

-It’s not a problem to buy a boat tour in El Nido.
-You can buy all the activities and day trips in tourist offices, shops and cafes in the center of El Nido.
+You can buy island hopping tours, all the activities and day trips in tourist offices, shops and cafes in the center of El Nido.

-The types and reviews of island hopping tours in El Nido, Palawan
+Island hopping tours in El Nido, Palawan – itineraries & reviews

-Tour А – El Nido Lagoons and Beaches Day Trip – 1200 PHP ($24)per person : Small Lagoon, Big Lagoon, Shimizu Island, Entalula Island, Secret Lagoon, 7 Commando Beach.
+Tour А – El Nido Lagoons and Beaches Day Trip – 1200 PHP ($24)per person : Small Lagoon OR Big Lagoon, Shimizu Island, Secret Lagoon, 7 Commando Beach, Payong Payong Island.
 Tour to the lagoons and beaches of Palawan with the opportunity to snorkel and go on kayaks.
 According to reviews and tourists’ pictures, Tour A is the most popular boat tour from El Nido.

-Tour B – El Nido Caves and Coves Day Trip – 1300 PHP ($26)per person: Popolcan Island, Snake Island, Codognon Cave, Pinagbuyutan Island, Cathedral Cave, Ipil Beach.
+Tour B – El Nido Caves and Coves Day Trip – 1300 PHP ($26)per person: Entalula Island, Snake Island, Cudognon Cave, Pinagbuyutan Island, Cathedral Cave.
 Tour to the islands and caves of Palawan with the opportunity to snorkel.
 We chose Tour В, so I describe this tour below.

-Tour C – El Nido Hidden Beaches and Shrines Day Trip – 1400 PHP ($28) per person: Matinloc Island, Hidden Beach, Secret Beach, Helicopter Island, Tapuitan Island, Cadlao Lagoon.
-Tour to the far islands and beaches of Palawan.
+Tour C – El Nido Hidden Beaches and Shrines Day Trip – 1400 PHP ($28) per person: Matinloc Island, Hidden Beach, Secret Beach, Helicopter Island, Tapuitan Island.
+Tour to the distant islands and beaches of Palawan.

-Tour D – El Nido Islands and Beaches Day Trip – 1200 PHP ($24) per person: Balinaod Beach, Pasandigan Beach, Paradise Beach, Ubugon Cave, Natnat Beach, Bukal Island.
-Tour to the beaches of El Nido Reserve Marine Park that are close to El Nido town.
+Tour D – El Nido Islands and Beaches Day Trip – 1200 PHP ($24) per person: Small Lagoon, Nat nay Beach, Cadlao Lagoon, Pasandigan beach, Paradise beach, Ipil Beach.
+Tour to the beaches of El Nido Marine Park that are close to El Nido town.

 Tour – El Nido Nacpan and Duli Beach – 3400 PHP ($68) per person: Duli Beach, Nacpan beach.
 You can also make this trip by yourself – for a company of up to 3 people you can rent a tricycle at a cost of 800 – 1400 PHP ($16-28) to go to Nacpan beach.

-Lunch is included into the price of each tour
+Lunch is included in the price of each tour

-When you pay for the tour, make sure whether the price includes the rent of masks for snorkeling, fins, kayaks.
+When you pay for the tour, make sure whether the price includes masks for snorkeling, fins or kayak rental.
 For example, we had only masks for snorkeling on the boat.

-There’s also a possibility to buy package tours to Palawan.
-You may either choose a package tour only to El Nido or a package tour with combined days in Puerto Princesa, El Nido and Coron.
-The price of a package tour includes transfers, accommodation and island hopping tours, which are the same tours I described above.
+You can also buy package tours to Palawan.
+There is an opportunity for tourists to choose either a package tour only to El Nido or a package tour with combined days in Puerto Princesa, El Nido and Coron.
+The price of a package tour includes transfers, accommodation and island hopping tours, which are the same tours as we described above.

 You can learn more information about package tours to El Nido on this Link.

-During our trip to the Philippines, we rented a boat individually in Coron, and also bought a group boat tour in El Nido.
-It helped us make a small comparative analysis of such trips, based on personal experience.
+During our trip to the Philippines, we rented a boat individually in Coron, and also joined a group boat tour in El Nido.
+It helped us compare such trips, based on personal experience.

-And I will hardly ever surprise anyone, when I say that we liked the individual tour more, because:
+And I will hardly ever surprise anyone when I say that we liked the individual island hopping tour more, because:

-- We made a route based on our preferences, mixing places from different tours
+- We made an itinerary based on our preferences, including places from different island hopping tours

-- There was only our company on the boat, and we decided by ourselves when to have lunch and how long to spend in one or another place
+- There were only our friends on the boat, and we decided by ourselves when to have lunch and how long to spend in one or another place

-- Both on the boat and in the places of visit there were no crowds of people, which is pleasant + it wasn’t a problem to take photos or make videos with no people
+- Both on the boat and during attractions visiting there were no crowds of people + it wasn’t a problem to take photos or make videos with no people